Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 ### `Set-*` cmdlet

 All child resources should have a `Set-*` cmdlet that allows users to update an existing child resource _if the API follows `PUT` semantics_.
 If the API supports `PATCH` semantics, then the cmdlet should be `Update-*` (see below).
 The user can update an existing child resource by providing all identity properties, the resource id, or the object representation of the child resource.
+Similar to the `New-*` cmdlet, properties that are required by the API should be mandatory parameters, and in the case where different combinations of properties are needed depending on a provided value (_e.g._, Windows and Linux VMs have different properties), multiple parameter sets should be used.
 This cmdlet should implement `SupportsShouldProcess` to allow users to provide the `-WhatIf` parameter and see what the result of executing the cmdlet is without the resource actually being updated.

 #### Parameter sets

 To enable the scenarios mentioned previously, the cmdlet will need four parameter sets:

 ```
-Set-AzureRmChildFoo -ResourceGroupName <String> -ParentName <String> -Name <String> -Property1 <Type1> -Property2 <Type2> ... [-WhatIf] [-Confirm]
+Set-AzureRmChildFoo -ResourceGroupName <String> -FooName <String> -Name <String> -Property1 <Type1> -Property2 <Type2> ... [-WhatIf] [-Confirm]

 Set-AzureRmChildFoo -FooObject <PSFoo> -Name <String> -Property1 <Type1> -Property2 <Type2> ... [-WhatIf] [-Confirm]